one-data-model/processes/convergence.md

 1. Models should have clear scope

-2. Converged set should be as simple as possible while remaining useful – too complex models are harder to re-use
+2. Models in the Converged set should be as simple as possible while remaining useful – too complex models are harder to re-use

+    a.  and the converged set itself should be as simple as possible, as well

-3. Models must be defined in SDF – the model may have originated from another format but supplied *model* is already translated.
+3. Models must be defined in SDF – the model may have originated from another format but the supplied *model* is already translated.

 4. Model stability is important – developers must be able to trust that the models remain consistent and stable.
 Evolution and versioning